jockod/JHWeek4/CodeBook.md

 8. Create final file with only Subject, Activity, and Mean data

 ## Summary
-The resulting data file new_tidy_data_means.txt contains the means of all readings grouped by subject and activity type.
+The resulting data file **new_tidy_data_means.txt** contains the means of all readings grouped by subject and activity type.
-There is much more detailed processing information within the script, run_analysis.R.
+There is much more detailed processing information within the script, **run_analysis.R**.